techidaily/site-win11-tips/source/_posts/how-to-fix-the-isdonedll-isarcextract-error-in-windows-11-and-11.md

 ## 8\.
 Temporarily Switch Off Your PC’s Antivirus Shield

  It’s not entirely unusual for antivirus apps to cause installation issues like the ISDone.dll error.
 You can ensure your antivirus tool isn’t interfering with the installation process by temporarily disabling its shield before attempting to install the game.
-Our[guide to disabling Microsoft Defender](https://www.makeuseof.com/how-to-turn-off-microsoft-defender-windows-11/) explains how to turn off the antivirus shield for the default Windows Security app.
+Our [guide to disabling Microsoft Defender](https://www.makeuseof.com/how-to-turn-off-microsoft-defender-windows-11/) explains how to turn off the antivirus shield for the default Windows Security app.

 ![The Real-time protection option in Windows Security](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2023/03/the-real-time-protection-option.jpg)